Windler Frequently Asked Questions | Live Windler download our brochure

 • Denver Tech Center (~30–40 minutes)

-Windler was originally designed and has now been built to encourage connection, outdoor activity, and neighborhood interaction in northeast Aurora, CO.
-Throughout the year, residents enjoy parks, trails, playgrounds, community events, and will have access to future amenities planned throughout the community.
+Throughout the year, residents can enjoy parks, trails, playgrounds, dog parks, community events, and will have access to future amenities planned throughout the community.

 Builders & Homes

-Windler offers a mix of new construction homes including:
+Windler offers a mix of new construction homes from Century Communities, DRB Homes, KB Home, and Risewell Homes, including:

 • Single-family homes